Romania's PM Ponta wins first round of presidential election

-BUCHAREST (Reuters) - Prime Minister Victor Ponta won the first round of Romania’s presidential election, a step towards a victory that would consolidate his leftist party’s hold on power but would also raise questions about judicial independence.
+BUCHAREST, Nov 3 (Reuters) - Prime Minister Victor Ponta led the first round of Romania’s presidential election, a step towards a victory that would consolidate his leftist party’s hold on power but would also raise questions about judicial independence.

-The results make Ponta, who has consistently led opinion polls over Iohannis, favorite to win a run-off vote on Nov.
+The results make Ponta, who has consistently led opinion polls over Iohannis, the firm favourite to win a run-off vote on Nov.
 16.

 A Ponta presidency could bring more stability to the Black Sea country of 20 million, which endured a painful recession and spending cuts during the global slowdown and has made mixed progress in implementing reforms under an IMF-led aid deal.